Unity-Technologies/com.unity.cli-project-setup/README.md

+# ATTENTION: This package has been migrated to the unity/unity repository here: https://github.cds.internal.unity3d.com/unity/unity/tree/trunk/Tests/SRPTests/Packages/com.unity.cli-project-setup

+All subsequent updates to it will be made there.
+This repository is now READ-ONLY.

 # Unity CLI Project Setup

 The Unity CLI Project Setup provides a command line parser and a set of CLI options that are used to set Unity build, editor, and player settings prior to running tests so that test project can be used in various automated/CI scenarios.